-Goldfish are egg layers.
-The female scatters her eggs randomly amongst plants growing in the shallows as the males follow in close pursuit to fertilize them.
+Goldfish are egg scatterers.
+The female scatters her eggs randomly among plants growing in the shallows as the males follow in close pursuit to fertilize them.

-No care is given to the eggs by the parents, in fact after breeding ceases, they will eat any eggs or fry they can find.
+No care is given to the eggs by the parents, in fact after breeding ceases, they will eat any eggs or fry (babies) they can find.
 Read more on goldfish breeding…

 Goldfish get sick or die because the conditions they are in have weakened their immune system.

 The number one killer of goldfish is polluted water caused by overfeeding of dry foods.
 Rotting uneaten food quickly causes an ammonia spike in the water which is a killer for all fish species.

 Most problems can be cured by a change of water and some un-iodized cooking salt added to the water (about a tablespoon per gallon, 3-4 grams per liter).
 Goldfish can take high concentrations of salt in their water if it is added gradually.
 Read more on goldfish diseases...

 Goldfish can be kept indoors or outdoors.
 If keeping them outdoors, the pond or container needs to be big enough to avoid large temperature changes at night.

 It is perfectly acceptable to keep goldfish indoors in a 15 gallon aquarium where the temperature will not drop markedly during the night.
 If a 15 gallon container is used outside, the temperature drop in some seasons will be too great too quickly.
 An outdoor pond should be at least 80-100 gallons.

 Goldfish kept outside must be covered to protect them from birds and cats.
 Their bright colors make them an easy target for birds.
 If you train your goldfish to come to a certain spot for feeding, your cat will love you for it.